slyovich/az-brownbag/README.md

 - An dedicated Azure Container App Environment to host all of our container images
 - An Azure Front Door with an origin configured to target our Azure Container App Environment

 This infrastructure is pre-provisioned through [code](IaC/landing-zone/) using Terraform.
+You can automate the deployment using the [GitHub Action](.github/workflows/landing-zone.yml).
 More information on how to deploy this infrastructure is available [here](IaC/README.md).

 ## Self-hosted GitHub runner containers with Azure Container Apps
-Because all of our landing zone services are not publicly available, the next step is to deploy a self-hosted GitHub runner inside of our private virtual network, giving GitHub access to all of our infrastructure and services.
+Because all of our landing zone services are not publicly available, we need to deploy a self-hosted GitHub runner inside of our private virtual network, giving GitHub access to all of our infrastructure and services.

 A self-hosted Github runner might be deployed within a virtual machine or we can can create a container image (windows or linux) using docker that runs as container in any container service.
 In our case, we will take benefits of our pre-provisioned Azure Container App Environment to host the GitHub runner as an Azure Container App (ref.
 [Create a docker based self-hosted GitHub runner linux container](https://dev.to/pwd9000/create-a-docker-based-self-hosted-github-runner-linux-container-48dh)).

 The first step is to build the self-hosted GitHub runner.
 The folder [docker-github-runner](docker-github-runner/) contains the docker image definition, and the image is built using a [GitHub action](.github/workflows/docker-github-runner.yml).

-- GitHub Runner docker image
-- GitHub action to build docker image
-- ACA with docker image
+The next step is to create a GitHub Personal Access Token (PAT) to register the runner with.
+As a best practice, use only short lived PAT tokens and regenerate new tokens when a new version of a runner must be deployed.
+The minimum permission scopes required on the PAT token to register a self hosted runner are: "repo", "read:org".
+Store this access token as a secret of your repository within GitHub, enabling to use it in the deployment automation using GitHub actions.

+Finally, you can deploy the self-hosted GitHub runner running the Terraform [scripts](Iac/docker-github-runner/).
+You can also automate the deployment using the [GitHub Action](.github/workflows/docker-github-runner-deploy.yml).

 ## Register your AAD applications
 - App registrations (+ redirect URIs from local and distant)